amitfin/retry/README.md

 If the new state is different than expected, the attempt is considered a failure and the loop of retries continues.
 The `expected_state` parameter can be a list and it supports templates.

+The state is also checked before the first attempt.
+If it's valid, the action is not performed even once.
+It's possible to disable the initial check in the [integration's configuration dialog](https://my.home-assistant.io/redirect/integration/?domain=retry) which ensures the action gets performed at least once.

 #### `validation` parameter (optional)

 A boolean expression of a special template format with square brackets `"[[ ... ]]"` instead of curly brackets `"{{ ... }}"`.
 This is needed to prevent from rendering the expression in advance.
 The template can use the following variables: `entity_id`, `action`, and any other parameter provided to the inner action.
 For example: